d-ries/linux-essentials/10_permissions/01_course.md

 ?> Note that changing the primary group of a user also changes the groupowner of every file in his homefolder.

 We will create a group for the two users to give them rights on a shared folder that we will create in the next step.
-We'll also apply the users to this new group:
+We'll also add the users to this new group:
 ```bash
 student@linux-ess:~$ sudo groupadd ict
 student@linux-ess:~$ sudo usermod -aG ict liam